 - Generally, the tutor will work one-on-one or with two students.
 (When tutoring two students at the same time the tutor may only charge the dept. at the regular hourly, but he or she can work up to four hours per week with the two tutees together.)

 - Tutors may not solicit their own students.
-The CLA Academic Support will accept tutor requests and decide whom the most qualified tutor is to pair them with.
+The CAS Academic Support will accept tutor requests and decide whom the most qualified tutor is to pair them with.

 - Timeshares are due electronically through Workday at the end of each pay period (as indicated on the Workday Time Sheet Schedule).